eriq-augustine/KB2E/README.md

 Note that for our data, we assume that ids start at 0 and have no holes.

+TransE, TransH, and TransR have been fixed up.

 ___

 New: Add PTransE (EMNLP 2015) code!